Locally supported, quasi-interpolatory bases for the approximation of functions on graphs: Experiments

 \subsection{Computation time}

-We again consider points on the sphere that are located at the Fibonacci lattice points.
-For a range of numbers of points, we consider the time to compute the Lagrange and local Lagrange bases, cf. \Cref{fig:compare_time}.
-In each case, half of the data is considered known.

-We also determine the time required to add a new vertex to the graph and recompute the local Lagrange bases, including updating the Laplacian as well as the neighborhoods of nearby points.
-Note that the global support of the Lagrange functions means that an update costs roughly the same as the original basis computation.

-In this experiment, the local Lagrange basis functions are computed serially, and we see a linear trend to the computation time.
-The Lagrange functions are computed simultaneously as the solution of a minimization problem.
-However, as the number of vertices grows so do the matrices, making the computational time increase faster than that of the local Lagrange.
+Using the same graphs on the sphere as in the previous section, we consider the time to compute the entire Lagrange and local Lagrange basis for various graph sizes, cf. \Cref{fig:compare_time}.
+For the full Lagrange basis, we consider two cases: simultaneous computation as the solution of a minimization problem and, taking advantage of the sparsity of the Laplacian, serial computation using a sparse solver.
+As the number of vertices grows so do the matrices in both cases, making the computation time increase faster than linearly, even when utilizing sparse solvers.
+For the local Lagrange basis, we choose neighborhoods giving $n_U \approx 150$, which consistently gave an error on the order of $10^{-5}$.

-We expect that an efficient parallel implementation of the local Lagrange basis would show an even greater improvement in computation time over the Lagrange.
+First we computed the local Lagrange basis functions serially, and as expected we see a linear trend to the computation time, and we note that the time reported includes the construction of the neighborhoods.
+We also include the run times for a parallel version.
+A more robust parallel implementation of the local Lagrange basis would yield a drastic improvement in computation time.